escher-trace/escher-trace.github.io/docs/DataDisplayed.md

 ### 5.3.5 Carbon Diagram Options
-After the carbon diagram has been added to the Escher-Trace workspace the diagrams can be clicked and dragged to move them around the map.
-Individual carbon circles can be clicked to change their color.
+Individual circles in the diagram can be clicked to change their color.

 Before left click: